core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 Changelog
 =========
+draft-ietf-core-conditional-attributes-06

+* Removed code block from Section 3.5
+* Added an appendix containing pseudocode for server processing.

 draft-ietf-core-conditional-attributes-05

 * Multiple (mostly editorial) clarifications and updates based on review comments on mailing list from Marco Tiloca.